aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to XLTM in Android via Java" h2="Transform MHTML to XLTM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate MHTML to XLTM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert MHTML to XLSX.
-Secondly, you can convert XLSX to XLTM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+MHTML to XLTM conversion is a useful feature for Android applications.
+MHTML is a web page archive format which is used to save webpages for offline viewing.
+It is a combination of HTML code and resources like images, audio, and video.
+XLTM is a Microsoft Excel template file which is used to create new Excel workbooks.
+Converting MHTML to XLTM allows users to view the web page content in an Excel workbook.

+<h2>How Aspose.Total Helps for MHTML to XLTM Conversion</h2>
+Aspose.Total for Android via Java is a suite of powerful APIs which can be used to integrate various features into Android applications.
+It includes two APIs which can be used to convert MHTML to XLTM.
+Firstly, [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) can be used to convert MHTML to XLSX.
+Secondly, [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/) can be used to convert XLSX to XLTM.
+Both APIs are easy to use and can be integrated into Android applications with minimal effort.
+They also provide a wide range of features which can be used to manipulate documents in various ways.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}